 In the introduction to the Register the following slightly wistful statement appears:"The 'Chicago Social and Club Register' is the first book to be published, in recognition of Chicago Women and their achievements.
 It is of particular value as in many instances it will be the only printed record of the life work of many Women prominent in the Civic, Philanthropic, Professional, Commercial and Political circles of our city."

 Mary Angier with a pet belonging to the Shedd family.
 The name of the Shedds, originally from New Hampshire, was well known in Chicago, especially as represented by John G. Shedd, chairman of Marshall Field and donor of the Shedd Aquarium.

 Sarah Arabella Angier

 Sarah Arabella (Reed) Angier was the mother of Walter Eugene.
-As described above in Walter's obituary, Sarah was the sister of the mother of the poet Eugene Field, the "Aunt Belle" to whom he dedicated his "Love songs of Childhood."
+As described above in Walter's obituary, Arabella was the sister of the mother of the poet Eugene Field, the "Aunt Belle" to whom he dedicated his "Love Songs of Childhood."
 Walter Eugene was named for his writer cousin.
 Sarah Arabella was the third wife of Philip Doddridge Angier, whose previous two wives had died, having borne him several children (for relationships, click here.)
 Walter Eugene was the middle child of three children of Philip Doddridge and Sarah Arabella.
 A picture of Sarah Arabella in later years appears below.